Matthew-Denholm/HTML5-Website/README.md

 # HTML5-Website
 Website made for CMST 135
-The Goal of this project was to build a very basic working website.
+The Goal of this project was to build a very basic working website with at least 6 pages (not including the home page).
 The following features were to be included with the website:
 1. Start file named index.html
 2. Appropriate meta tags.
 3. Association with external style sheet (.css file).